sridley4/imageRepositoryFlask/README.md

 ```
 docker-compose up -d --build
 ```
+and go to http://localhost:5000 and hit one of the endpoints

 To run tests in development run the following
 ```
 docker-compose exec web python manage.py seed_db